 Transportation improvements will be needed outside of Majestic Place as other areas continue to develop.
 The major project is the upgrading of Roesner Road north of Majestic Place to Upper Mount Vernon Road.
 This includes improving the crossing at the railroad.
 To support the additional residents and commercial center, a new trail system will be constructed from USI north along University Parkway until it intersects with Majestic Place.
 The trail will intertwine with the development and continue north along Roesner Road.
+The details of this trail connection will depend on the future interchange improvements and on coordination with USI for the optimal on-campus location of this connection.

 Utility improvements will be needed outside of Majestic Place as other areas continue to develop.
 In order to support this proposed development, in the future new gravity sewer mains will be needed.
 One of these mains will extend west from the existing main on Middle Mt.
 Vernon Road and turn south to the proposed mixed residential neighborhood.
 A second main will travel north from the proposed lift station, then follow the railroad tracks from Creamery Road to Roesner Road where it travels north and branches out to service the surrounding development.
 To accompany the sewer mains, new water mains will also be needed to accommodate new growth.
 One main will be an extension to the west along Upper Mt.
 Vernon Road until it reaches Roesner Road and then turns south and loops to reach the proposed residential district.
-The last water main extension extends along Middle Mt.
-Vernon Road and then turns south into the proposed mixed residential neighborhood.
+A second water main is planned to extend along Middle Mt.
+Vernon Road and then turn south into the proposed mixed residential neighborhood.

-The final phase of the development will be populating of residential areas and the development of the Research and Development Technology Park.
+The final phase of the development will be populating residential areas and the development of the Research and Development Technology Park.
 The mixed residential in the southwestern corner of the corridor between Lloyd Expressway and Middle Mt.
 Vernon Road and the neighborhood residential north of Creamery Road will fill in the remaining housing units.
 In addition, the final addition to the corridor is the Research and Development Technology Park.
 This employment center will need the corridor to become more prominent and have additional amenities to draw new employers there.
 So until there is sufficient commercial and residential growth to support it, the Technology Park would not be viable.